lumostone/eth2xk8s/README.md

 ## Detailed guide for running clients on Prater

-TODO
-We've written a blog post ...
+We've written [a blog post](https://lumostone.com/en/eth2-staking-with-k8s-prysm/) detailing the requirement and walkthrough for running Prysm on Prater.
+We'll add guides for other clients soon!

 ## Install beacon node and validator with Helm